Peer Assessment

 • Peer grading is achieved online using digital education tools whereby students assess and give feedback to their peers on a piece of work, this could be a report, a presentation, etc. Students grade their peers using an online rubric for a particular assignment and record their final scores.

-• Individual Peer assessment of contribution to group work (IPAC) is when members of the group evaluate the level of contribution and skills, aptitudes and performance of their peers demonstrated during a group project, e.g. ability to work in a team, communication, leadership, and planning skills, etc.
+• Individual Peer assessment of contribution to group work (IPAC) is when members of the group evaluate the level of contribution and skills, aptitudes and performance of their peers demonstrated during a group project.
+For e.g. ability to work in a team, communication, leadership, and planning skills, etc.

-• Self-assessment is when a student critically reflects upon their own learning and record their progress when completing an assignment.
+• Self-assessment is when a student critically reflects on their own learning and records their progress when completing an assignment.
 Self-assessment can also be carried out using IPAC.

 Formative and Summative Peer Assessment

-Peer assessment can be either formative or summative depending on the academic and how they would like to assess their students.
-Formative peer assessment involves feedback on drafts of work to enable students to modify before submitting their final copy, or feedback at a key mid-point in a group project about how the group is working together so behaviour and approaches can be adjusted to make the team more successful.
-In contrast summative involves evaluating the final result of someone’s work, or the overall behaviour and skills demonstrated during a group activity assessed at the end of the project.
-As highlighted by Bloom (1968), that both formative and summative assessments entail different activities see (fig.1.)
+Peer assessment can either be formative or summative depending on the academic and how they would like to assess their students.
+Formative peer assessment involves feedback on drafts of work to enable students to modify their work before submitting their final copy.
+This could be through feedback, mid-point in a group project on how the group is working together, so behaviours and approaches can be adjusted to make the team more successful.
+In contrast, summative involves evaluating the final result of someone’s work, or the overall behaviors and skills demonstrated during a group activity, which is assessed at the end of the project.
+As highlighted by Bloom (1968) see Figure 1, both formative and summative assessments entail different activities.

 Figure 1: Formative vs. Summative Assessment based on the ideas contained in Benjamin Bloom, Learning for Mastery.
 Evaluation Comment, 1(2) May 1968.